shawngraham/presentations/caa-hull.md

   Built on top of DHbox.org
 ![](https://raw.githubusercontent.com/shawngraham/presentations/gh-pages/harvard/Screen%20Shot%202017-02-02%20at%2012.21.41%20PM.png)

+---

-  funded by ecampusontario: thanks!
+Funded by eCampusOntario: thanks!

-+ see it in action at [http://j.mp/odate-in-action](http://j.mp/odate-in-action)
+☞ see it in action at [http://j.mp/odate-in-action](http://j.mp/odate-in-action)

 Note:
 By building this, we're trying to shift the infrastructure cost of learning to do digital archaeology from the student, from the individual, to ourselves.
 Build once, deploy everywhere as they used to say.
 To do digital archaeology should require only a browser. mitigate sunk costs